-Each type of animation has its own supporters who willingly find the advantages of their favorite and the disadvantages of the opposite side.
-And then, when the entire Internet is full of arguments in favor of the victory of this or that type of animation.
+Each type of animation has its supporters who willingly find the advantages of their favorite and the disadvantages of the opposite side.
+And then, when the entire Internet is replete with arguments in favor of the victory of one or another type of animation.

 When separation occurs.

 It’s a question of honour for us to kindle the peace pipe and say that there is no battle, which would immediately disprove our own title.

 What is happening and what to do about it?
 Move on and you’ll understand.

 2D Animation or 3D Animation.
 No Confrontation or Destination – Peaceful Coexistence

 Competition or confrontation always adds spice and drive to any, even the most calm comparative analysis, which was not originally aimed at identifying an imaginary winner.
 But the drive is felt only for the time being, or rather until the moment when the reader does not realize how subjective the reasoning of the author of the article is and how obvious their commitment to one side or another is.
 Despite attempts to disguise everything as objectivity.

 - A company specializing in 2D animation will say that it is more profitable, and 3D animation is too expensive and cumbersome.